logzio/logz-docs/_source/logzio_collections/_log-sources/docker.md

 <!-- tab:start -->
 <div id="docker-collector-logs-config">

+Docker is a set of platform as a service products that deliver software in containers.
 This integration is a Docker container that uses Filebeat to collect logs from other Docker containers and forward them to your Logz.io account.

 To use docker-collector-logs, you'll set environment variables when you run the container.